Kengwei Republic: History

-Kengwei-Dagang Conflict (1837-1839)
+Kengwei-Dagang Conflict (1837–1839)

-With the Dutch retreating from West Bornean affairs, Dagang and Kengwei's relationship deteoriated considerably.
+With the Dutch retreating from West Bornean affairs, Dagang and Kengwei's relationship deteriorated considerably.
 In 1836, Kengwei, along with its ally Xiawu, conspired to build a new mine and water reservoir around Kulor before the Dagang can, in the face of exhaustion of mining sites.
 Wen Guanshou (current president of Heshun from Dagang) found out about the plot, and told Kengwei that they had to destroy the mine and reservoir to avoid trouble.
 After Kengwei and Xiawu sent their delegations to Dagang to defend themselves, they were promptly arrested and a meeting date was decided later, and guards were sent to station at Pangkalan Batu.
 Tensions heightened when the Shiwufen kongsi house burned down, and Kengwei and Xiawu were accused.
 Guanshou attempted to mediate by releasing the prisoners, but forgot to recall the guards at Pangkalan Batu, who killed the delegation when they arrived.

 This was the last straw for the two kongsis.
 A letter was sent to the Kengwei and Xiawu miners in Larah, telling they will flee to Lanfang in the middle of the night.
 The miners rallied around Kengwei's clerk, one Wu Jinlai, not knowing he was already in association with the Dagang.
 Here, he fled to join the Dagang kongsi, who marched to Xiawu and found the Kengwei had abandoned the kongsi.
 As Dagang celebrated their victory, Xiawu send a contingent of men to the Sambas sultan, requesting land be opened in Baluo so they can newly settle there, away from the pressure of Dagang.
 The sultan agreed, and a plot of land was opened up near Baluo (near present day Tayan), and in 1839, 700 men and women packed to take its leave.
 Dagang absorbed the former lands of the Kengwei and Xiawu, telling those who have remained that they were welcome as members of Dagang.
 With this, the Kengwei kongsi comes to an end.